openstack/openstack-manuals/doc/contributor-guide/source/project-deploy-guide.rst

 Deployment guides
 =================

-As of the the Newton release, a new method of publishing deployment guides has been implemented.
+As of the Newton release, a new method of publishing deployment guides has been implemented.
 This allows each deployment projects to create their own deployment guide, based on a standard template, in their own repository.
 These guides are then centrally published to